top of page

 About Us

-Located in central Vermont, The Main Street Museum is a small, volunteer run, nonprofit venue and public collection of curiosities.
-The museum is a repository of artifacts - each one significant.
-Each one tells some kind of story about human beings and the complex, sometimes baffling universe of which we are a part.
+“The Main Street Museum is a repository of artifacts and a public performance space, significant in its ability to educate, and entertain.
+Each component tells some kind of story about human beings and the complex—sometimes baffling—universe of which we are a part.

 Funding for the Main Street Museum is primarily from your individual donations and the fees we collect when people rent the Museum for events.